Build Your Child’s Social Communication and Self-Advocacy with Social Groups at Rooted Therapies

 We built a curriculum that is as natural as possible while still providing a semblance of structure around themed language and activities.
 Activities will include a variety of sensory experiences and special interests to support the whole child!
 GLP-trained therapists will lead group sessions, so your child will still have access to very personalized instruction and attention, just like they do in 1:1 sessions.

-What are the benefits of joining a speech groups?
+What are the benefits of joining a social groups?

 • Meeting parents with kids whose language develops similarly